spiral-sec/vibecheck.py/README.md

 ## How to compile

-After running `./compile.sh`, you should find your statically built binary in `./dist/vibecheck`
+After running `./compile.sh`, you should find your statically built binary at the root of the repository.

 ## How to run